 Agentic social workflows go beyond simple scheduling by using AI to autonomously triage, draft, and optimize interactions based on real-time engagement.
-This shift allows marketing teams to maintain high-frequency, high-quality social presence with minimal manual intervention.
+This shift allows marketing teams to maintain a high-frequency, high-quality social presence with minimal manual intervention.

 Internal Eclincher data from 300,000+ active profiles indicates that businesses adopting agentic workflows see a 42% reduction in weekly manual task hours while increasing engagement rates by 18% over a six-month period.